-Dr. Stacy Stolzman is an assistant professor of exercise physiology & pediatric physical therapist as well as the director of the master of applied exercise science program.
-In and outside of her classroom she continually pushes both herself and her students to remain curious, to build strong research skills, and always seek the best outcomes for patients.
+Dr. Stacy Stolzman is an assocaite professor of physical therapy & pediatric physical therapist.
+In and outside her classroom she continually pushes herself and her students to remain curious, build strong research skills, and always seek the best outcomes for patients.

-The Pediatric Physical Therapy journal recently published Dr. Stolzman’s article “Does Weight Status Impact Metabolic Health in Adolescents When Controlling for Physical Fitness?” and featured her in a video discussing her research findings.
-Learn more about her background, her passion for exercise science, and her love for Concordia in April’s faculty spotlight.
+The Pediatric Physical Therapy journal recently published Dr. Stolzman’s article “Does Weight Status Impact Metabolic Health in Adolescents When Controlling for Physical Fitness?”.
+It featured her in a video discussing her research findings.
+Learn more about her background, her passion for physical therapy, and her love for Concordia in April’s faculty spotlight.

 What do you do at Concordia?

 I teach in the physical therapy program as an associate professor.

 How long have you been at Concordia?
 Why did you choose Concordia?